-These strains, often referred to as 'live' or ‘friendly’ bacteria, are the top three positive bacteria, which aid digestion by breaking down enzymes and other proteins found in food.
+These strains are the top three positive bacteria, which aid digestion by breaking down enzymes and other proteins found in food.

 Here's how to restore and improve your gut bacteria.

-• Choose foods with healthy bacteria: Fermented foods, such as, Kefir, cottage cheese, live-bio yogurt, sauerkraut and miso, are rich sources of lactic-acid producing bacteria.
+Choose foods with 'friendly' bacteria: Fermented foods, such as kefir, cottage cheese, live-bio yogurt, sauerkraut and miso, are rich sources of lactic-acid producing bacteria.

-• Control stress: One study, published in Brain, Behaviour and Immunity, found stress can change the balance of bacteria that naturally live in the gut, contributing to conditions, such as IBS.2
+Control stress: One study, published in Brain, Behaviour and Immunity, found stress can change the balance of bacteria that naturally live in the gut, contributing to conditions, such as IBS.2

-• Take a prebiotics/probiotics supplement: friendly bacteria help to restore the natural balance of bacteria in the gut.
-One study found taking prebiotics reduced levels of the stress hormone cortisol, in healthy volunteers.
+Take a prebiotics/probiotics supplement: friendly bacteria help to restore the natural balance of bacteria in the gut.